avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 **12% percent of the text changed its compound score after cleaning the text**

-#### Step 5: Compare distirubtion of tweets for negative, neatural, and positive sentiment
+#### Step 5: Compare distirubtion of tweets for negative, neatural, and positive sentiment in August

 ![Alternate image text](/images/twitter/neg_neut_pos.png)

-For the month of AUgust, the majority of tweets were positive.
+*42.6% of tweets in August contain positive sentiment (2351 tweets)* *38.8% of tweets in August contain negative sentiment (2142 tweets)* *18.6% of tweets in August contain Neutral sentiment (1025 tweets)*

+I want to note that this analysis is a sample of tweets taken from August representing a much larger dataset (explained in previous blog post).

 ### Top 5 positive tweets from August sample